helto4real/hassio/docker/nginx/readme.md

 Many would argue to improve security at a pro level is to use a real firewall with different v-lans for your devices and computers.
 This is not covered in this setup.

 ## Hass config
 I use api password for security and not using `trusted_networks` for improved security.
-If you want to use `trusted_networks` I would now use proxy cause of the risk of getting into hass insert the x_forwarded header.
+If you want to use `trusted_networks` I would not use a revers proxy with x_forwarded_for config.
+There are a risk of getting into hass by inserting the x_forwarded header without login!

 I also enabled ip-ban and login attempts for even better security.